sebastiansiju/503IT-Group1-TAAS-Phish-Hunt-Spot-The-Scam-/Week-4-Final-Game-Completion/Individual-Contribution-Logs/Tasnim-Tasnim-contribution.md

-# Topic: My Contribution Across Week 1–4 (Realistic Summary)
+# Topic: My Contribution Across Week 1–4

 ## Overview
 This document summarises my contribution to the project *Phish Hunt – Spot the Scam!* across Week 1 to Week 4.
 Although I was absent during Week 3 and Week 4, I continued supporting the team remotely and completed follow‑up work to stay aligned with the project’s progress.
 My main contributions were in concept development, tool selection, prototype planning, documentation support, and post‑absence catch‑up tasks.